devxoshakya/DSA-java/assignments/assignments/09-patterns.md

 Pattern Questions

-Print these patterns using loops:
+Print these basics.patterns using loops:

 ```text